 \section{Introduction}

 Stochastic models are used extensively to price options and calibrate market data.
 In practice, such data is often quoted, not in terms of option prices, but in terms of implied volatilities.
-However, apart from the Black-Scholes model where the implied volatility is constant, no closed-form formula is available for most models (with or without continuous paths).
-Over the past decade or so, many authors have worked out approximations of this implied volatility, either in a model-free setting or for some specific models; these approximations are usually {only} valid in {restricted} regions, such as small and large maturities or extreme strikes.
+However, apart from the Black-Scholes model where the implied volatility is constant, no closed-form formula is available for most models.
+Over the past decade or so, many authors have worked out approximations of this implied volatility, either in a model-free setting or for some specific models; these approximations are usually {only} valid in {restricted} regions, such as small and large maturities, or extreme strikes.
 The latter have proved to be useful in order to extrapolate observed (and calibrated) data in an arbitrage-free way.
-The celebrated Lee's formula~\cite{Lee} was a ground-breaking model-independent result in this direction; subsequent advances were made by Benaim and Friz~\cite{BenFr} and by Gulisashvili~\cite{GulForm}.
-Let us recall Gulisashvili's result: let $S$ be a non-negative martingale under a given risk-neutral measure~$\Prob$ and let $P(K,T)=\esp(K-S_T)^+$ ($C(K,T)=\esp(S_T-K)^+$) denote the price of a Put (Call) option written on~$S$, with strike~$K$ and maturity~$T$.
-The behaviour of the implied volatility $I(K)$ at small strikes is related to this Put price by the asymptotic formula~\cite[Corollary 5.12]{GulForm} \be I(K) = \sqrt{\frac{|\log K|}T} \sqrt{\psi \Bigl( \frac{\log P(K,T)}{\log K} - 1 \Bigr)} + \Oo \left( \Bigl(\log\frac{K}{P(K,T)}\Bigr)^{-1/2} \log \log \frac{K}{P(K,T)} \right), \qquad \mbox{as } K \downarrow 0, \ee where the continuous function $\psi: [0,\infty] \to [0,2]$ is defined by \be \psi(z)\equiv 2-4\left(\sqrt{z(z+1)}-z\right), \qquad \psi(\infty) = 0. \ee A similar formula, expressed in terms of the call price $C(K,T)$, holds as $K$ tends to infinity.
-The expansion~\eqref{e:generalTailWing} is valid for every Put price function $P$ such that $P(K,T)>0$ for all $K > 0$, which is equivalent to $\Prob(S_T < K) > 0$ for all $K > 0$.\footnote{If $\Prob(S_T < \overline{K})=0$ for some $0 < \overline{K} < S_0$, then $P(K,T) = 0$ for all $K \le \overline{K}$.
-According to the definition of the implied volatility in~\cite{GulForm}, $I(K)$ is not defined for such strikes; according to our extended definition~\eqref{e:implVolDef}, $I(K)$ is identically zero for all~$K \le \overline{K}$.} The derivation of~\eqref{e:generalTailWing} is done in two steps: first an asymptotic expansion for~$I(K)$ as~$K$ tends to infinity is computed in terms of the call price function; then the expression as $K$ tends to zero is obtained via the Put-Call symmetry
+The celebrated moment formula by Lee~\cite{Lee} was a ground-breaking model-independent result in this direction; subsequent advances were made by Benaim and Friz~\cite{BenFr} and by Gulisashvili~\cite{GulForm}.
+Denote $P(K)=\esp(K-S_T)^+$ the price of a Put option with strike~$K$ and maturity~$T$, where~$S$ is a positive random variable defined on some probability space with measure~$\Prob$.
+Gulisashvili showed that the behaviour of the implied volatility $I(K)$ at small strikes is related to this Put price via the asymptotic formula~\cite[Corollary 5.12]{GulForm} \be I(K) = \sqrt{\frac{|\log K|}T} \sqrt{\psi \Bigl( \frac{\log P(K)}{\log K} - 1 \Bigr)} + \Oo \left( \Bigl(\log\frac{K}{P(K)}\Bigr)^{-1/2} \log \log \frac{K}{P(K)} \right), \qquad \mbox{as } K \downarrow 0, \ee where the continuous function $\psi: [0,\infty] \to [0,2]$ is defined by \be \psi(z)\equiv 2-4\left(\sqrt{z(z+1)}-z\right), \qquad \psi(\infty) = 0. \ee A similar formula, expressed in terms of the Call price $C(K)=\esp(S_T-K)^+$, holds as $K$ tends to infinity.
+The expansion~\eqref{e:generalTailWing} is valid for every Put price function $P$ such that $P(K)>0$ for all $K > 0$, which is equivalent to $\Prob(S_T < K) > 0$ for all $K > 0$.\footnote{If $\Prob(S_T < \overline{K})=0$ for some $0 < \overline{K} < S_0$, then $P(K) = 0$ for all $K \le \overline{K}$.
+According to the definition of the implied volatility in~\cite{GulForm}, $I(K)$ is not defined for such strikes; according to our extended definition~\eqref{e:implVolDef}, $I(K)$ is identically zero for all~$K \le \overline{K}$.} The formula~\eqref{e:generalTailWing} is obtained in two steps: first an asymptotic expansion for~$I(K)$ as~$K$ tends to infinity is given in terms of the Call price function; then the expression as $K$ tends to zero is obtained via the Put-Call duality